 This section examines intergenerational intimacy as mediating variables and adherence to the traditional value of raising children for old-age support as moderating variables, with the results presented in Table 6.

-As shown in column (1), holding other factors constant, for every one-level increase in the financial support provided by children to their parents, the average score of intergenerational intimacy rises by 0.2063 points, an indication that financial support significantly enhances intergenerational intimacy overall.
+Column (1) presents the first step of the mediation analysis following Jiang (2022), regressing intergenerational intimacy on intergenerational support, holding other factors constant, for every one-level increase in the financial support provided by children to their parents, the average score of intergenerational intimacy rises by 0.2063 points, an indication that financial support significantly enhances intergenerational intimacy overall.
 When the frequency of visits or contact between children and parents increases by one level, the average score of intergenerational intimacy improves by 0.4446 points, suggesting that emotional support, fulfilled through frequent interaction, meets core emotional needs and exerts a stronger reinforcing effect on intergenerational intimacy.
+Following the analytical strategy recommended by Jiang (2022), we do not include the mediator in the mental health regression to avoid potential bias.
+Instead, we rely on existing literature to support the link from intergenerational intimacy to mental health.
 Consistent with previous research findings (Amato et al., 1991; Katz, 2009; Cui & Jin, 2016), intergenerational intimacy focuses on family cohesion and is regarded as a crucial component of family relationships, exerting significant influence on individuals’ psychological well-being across all stages of the life course.
 The enhancement of intergenerational intimacy helps older adults cope with stress, and promotes healthy aging and social integration, thereby playing a vital role in the mental health of rural elderly (Silverstein & Bengtson, 1991, 1994).
-Consistent with Hypothesis 2, intergenerational support from children enhances the mental health of rural elderly parents by strengthening intergenerational emotional intimacy.
+Taken together, these patterns are consistent with Hypothesis 2, which posits that intergenerational support is associated with better mental health through its positive association with intergenerational emotional intimacy.

-From the estimation results in column (2), it can be observed that financial support from children and its interaction with the traditional value of raising children for support in old age is significantly correlated with intergenerational intimacy, as is emotional support from children and its interaction with this value.
+Column (2) examines the moderating effect of traditional values on the relationship between intergenerational support and mental health using an interaction term, it can be observed that financial support from children and its interaction with the traditional value of raising children for support in old age is significantly correlated with intergenerational intimacy, as is emotional support from children and its interaction with this value.
 Specifically, for elderly individuals who adhere to this value, the positive effect of each additional unit of financial support from children on intergenerational intimacy is 0.0529 units smaller than for those who do not.
 Similarly, each additional unit of emotional support from children is associated with a 0.1473-unit smaller increase in intergenerational intimacy for those holding this traditional view.
 These results provide evidence that adherence to the value of raising children for old-age support acts as a negative moderator in the relationship between support from children and intergenerational intimacy.
 Rather than strengthening the positive effects of support, it dilutes them, with a particularly pronounced dilution effect on emotional support.
 Hypothesis 3, which posits that the positive effect of intergenerational support on emotional intimacy is weaker among older adults who adhere to the traditional value of raising children for old-age support, has therefore also been partially validated.

 4.4.
 Heterogeneity analysis